nikhilnagrale2/OOPS/README.md

 ## Inheritance

-- The capability of a class to derive properties and characteristics from another class is called Inheritance.
+- The capability of a class to inherit properties and characteristics from another class is called Inheritance.
 In such a way, you can reuse, extend or modify the attributes and behaviors which are defined in other classes.

 - In C++, The class that inherits properties from another class is called Sub class or Derived Class.
 The class whose properties are inherited by sub class is called Base Class or Super class.
 The derived class is the specialized class for the base class.